-When did the alleged act(s) of discr rimination occu r?
+When did the alleged act(s) of discr imination occu r?
 Please all dates in mm/dd/yyyy format.
-Date(s) Is the alleged discrimination on-going? ☐ Yes (Sí) $\square$ No Where did the alleged act(s) of disc ur?
+Date(s) Is the alleged discrimination on-going? ☐ Yes (Sí) \square No Where did the alleged act(s) of disc 1r?
 (Attach additional pages as necessary.)
-Name of Location Indicate the basis of your grievance e of discriminat ion. ☐ Race: □ Color: ☐ National Origin: □ Sex: ☐ Age: ☐ Disability: ☐ Religion: Please explain how other persons or groups vyou. were treated differer ntly by the person(s)/agency who discriminated against Please list and describe all documents, email s, or other records a and materials pertaining to your complaint.
-Please list and identify any witness(es) to the pertaining to your complaint. e incidents or person ns who have personal knowledge of information nt or related acts of discrimination?
+Name of Location Indicate the basis of your grievance e of discriminat ion. ☐ Race: □ Color: ☐ National Origin: □ Sex: ☐ Age: ☐ Disability: ☐ Religion: Please explain how other persons or groups viyou. vere treated differer ntly by the person(s)/agency who discriminated against Please list and describe all documents, emails s, or other records a and materials pertaining to your complaint.
+Please list and identify any witness(es) to the pertaining to your complaint. incidents or persor ns who have personal knowledge of information at or related acts of discrimination?
 If so, please identify you made the report, and the resolution.
 Please provide

-Please provide any additional in normation about the aneged discrimination.
+Please provide any additional information about the alleged discrimination.

 If an advisor will be assisting yo ou in the complaint process, please provide his/her contact info

-The Man Mall Inda I and Man

 First Name, Middle Initial, Last Name

+That I valle, Wilder Hillar, East I valle

 Street Address

-- Civ

 City

+·

 State Zip Code

-Telephone Number This complaint form must be significant.
-Email Address
+Telephone Number Email Address

-- gned and dated in order to address your allegations. ed your consent to disclose your name, if needed, in the course
+- gned and dated in order to address your allegations.

+• · ed your consent to disclose your name, if needed, in the course

 imination Complaint Consent/Release form is attached.
-If you

-nination on behalf of another person, our office will also need
+If you nination on behalf of another person, our office will also need

 this person's consent. •

-the the information I have provided is accurate and the events and circumstances erstand that if I will be assisted by an advisor, my signature below authorizes the
+the information I have provided is accurate and the events and circumstances erstand that if I will be assisted by an advisor, my signature below authorizes the

-named individual to receive copies of re- levant correspondence regarding the complaint and to accompany me during the
+levant correspondence regarding the complaint and to accompany me during the

-investigation.
+mresuguton.

 Signature (Firma) Date (Fecha)